DNS-Based Authentication for Machines: Securing Non-Human Identities

 This method offers several advantages, including simplified management and enhanced security.
 One notable example is its use in securing microservices architectures, where each service can be authenticated via its DNS record, reducing the attack surface.

-Recent studies show that misconfigured or unmanaged machine identities are a contributing factor in over 60% of security breaches.
+Misconfigured or unmanaged machine identities are a contributing factor in many security breaches.

 As we delve deeper, you'll discover how DNS-based authentication works in practice, the benefits it provides, and how to implement it effectively.
 Let's move on to understanding the mechanics of DNS-based authentication for machines.